aws/aws-msk-iam-auth/README.md

 Hex(SHA256Hash(<CanonicalRequest>))
 ```
 where
-* `Hex` is a function to do Lowercase base 16 encoding.
+* `Hex` is a function to do lowercase base 16 encoding.
 * `SHA256Hash` is a Secure Hash Algorithm (SHA) cryptographic hash function.

 The `<Scope>` is defined as the AWS region of the Kafka broker and the name of the service ("kafka-cluster" in this
  case).
 For example if the broker is in `us-west-2` region, the scope is `"us-west-2/kafka-cluster"`.
 It must be the same scope
-as was defined for the `"X-Amz-Credential"` query parameter.
+as was defined for the `"X-Amz-Credential"` query parameter while generating the [canonical query string](#canonical-query-string).

 ### Calculate Signature
 The signature is calculated by: